 Look up in the sky anytime during the day, and chances are you will find some soft, fluffy patches of white stuff up there.
 Sometimes on a very sunny day, you feel a sudden shade or shadow pass, because something up in the sky blocked the sun’s rays from hitting you directly.
 They are clouds that make those shadows.

 What is a cloud?

 Clouds are the visible water and ice particles floating up in the sky.
 Tiny water particles turn icy because it is below freezing point up there.
-Billions of water and ice particles are present in the atmosphere, formed around tiny dust, sooth, smoke and other solid particles.
-These water particles come together to form a massive body of water droplets.
-That massive body of moisture held up in the atmosphere is known as clouds.
+Billions of water and ice particles are present in the atmosphere, formed around tiny dust, soot, smoke and other solid particles.
+These water particles come together to form a massive body of water droplets known as clouds.
 From the earth’s surface, they can be seen in infinite shapes, sizes, textures and colors.

 People who study the atmosphere (including weather and clouds) are called meteorologists.
 They can tell if a particular cloud will bring rains.
 By the end of this lesson, you will be able to predict rains by studying clouds too.